lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 - Revenue disputes
 - Dispatcher overload
 - Manual reconstruction of trip history
+- Billing errors due to interpretation rather than structured data

 The architecture is designed to enforce the following invariants: